vectorgrp/XCPlite/README.md

 ## Introduction to XCP

-XCP is a measurement and calibration protocol commonly used in the automotive industry.
+XCP is a measurement and parameter tuning (calibration) protocol commonly used in the automotive industry.
 It is an ASAM standard.

-It provides real time signal oriented data acquisition (measurement, logging) and modification of parameter constants (calibration) in a target micro controller system (ECU), to help observing and optimizing cyber physical control algorithms in real time.
+It provides real time signal oriented data acquisition (measurement, logging) and tuning of parameter constants (calibration) in a target micro controller system (ECU), to help observing and optimizing cyber physical control algorithms in real time.

 Timestamped events, measurement variables and parameter constants are described by an ASAM-A2L description file, another associated ASAM standard.
 A2L is a human readable ASCII format.
 In a micro controller system programmed in C or C++, measurement data items are directly accessed in their original memory locations.
 This concept has minimum impact on the target system in terms of memory consumption, runtime and needs minimum code instrumentation.
 The A2l is a kind of annotated ELF Linker-Address-Map, with meta information on data instances and data types (MC specific types - lookup-tables, axis scaling, physical limits and units, conversion rules, ...).